 The Contractor shall perform ongoing data collection, data analysis, and data transfer in accordance with Agency-approved work plan;

 The Contractor shall meet Agency and the State of Iowa's Enterprise security standards for data collection, storage, and secured electronic transmissions.
 This includes, but is not limited to use of at minimum 256-bit encryption for both authentication and data transmission.
-See Attachment F, Sample Contract, Section 2.8.6.
+See Attachment G, Section 1.8.1 – General Terms for Service Contracts (Section 2.8.6).

 The Contractor shall develop and maintain an Agency approved interface control document describing the data exchange and processing necessary to implement and operate the EQR service functions, interfaces necessary for electronic transmissions of data files, processing rules, and required sequence of data to manage the services.
 Contractor shall consult with the Agency data management staff in developing this document.